annie-kayal/project-4/README.md

             token = jwt.encode({'sub': user.id}, settings.SECRET_KEY, algorithm='HS256')
             return Response({'token': token, 'message': f'Welcome back {user.username}!'})
     ```
-    - Once users have successfully registered, they will be able to login to have access to the views in the fitness app.
+    - Once users have successfully registered, they will be able to login and have access to the views in the fitness app.
 However, this endpoint also decifiers if the user has already registered using the `get_user` function by checking if the email address requested is within the database.
 If this is passed, the POST request will also run the `check_password` function provided by Django’s default user authentication.
-If this is all passed, the user is given a JSONWebToken which is stored into the localStorage through the frontend and passes the `isAuthenticated` permission.
+If this is all passed, the user is given a JSONWebToken which is stored into the localStorage through the front-end and passes the `isAuthenticated` permission.

 3. <h4 style='text-decoration: underline'> Profile View </h4>